ClementNerma/LRVM/examples/README.md

-# MRVM Examples
+# LRVM Examples

-This directory contains a list of examples of usage for MRVM.
+This directory contains a list of examples of usage for LRVM.

 All programs include a boilerplate code to create the VM and run it.